MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/configure-block-at-first-sight-microsoft-defender-antivirus.md

 - Microsoft Defender Antivirus

 Block at first sight provides a way to detect and block new malware within seconds.
 This protection is enabled by default when certain prerequisite settings are enabled.
-These settings include cloud-delivered protection, a specified sample submission timeout (usually set to 50), and a file-blocking level of high.
+These settings include cloud-delivered protection, a specified sample submission timeout (such as 50), and a file-blocking level of high.
 In most enterprise organizations, these settings are enabled by default with Microsoft Defender Antivirus deployments.

 You can [specify how long a file should be prevented from running](configure-cloud-block-timeout-period-microsoft-defender-antivirus.md) while the cloud-based protection service analyzes the file.
 And, you can [customize the message displayed on users' desktops](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-security-center/wdsc-customize-contact-information) when a file is blocked.
 You can change the company name, contact information, and message URL.